 How To Spend One Day in Capitol Reef National Park

-Capitol Reef National Park is the most underrated national park in Utah!
-This park is not only beautiful, but it has a long history, amazing scenery and great hiking trails.
+If you're looking for a guide to seeing Capitol Reef in one day, you're in the right place!
+Capitol Reef National Park is the most underrated national park in Utah.
+This park is not only beautiful, but it has an interesting history, amazing roadside scenery and great hiking trails.

 The Fremont and Ancestral Puebloan people lived in the Capitol Reef area from about 300 to 1300 Common Era, evidenced by petroglyphs on canyon walls.
 More recently, in the 1800’s, Mormon pioneers settled in the area and planted orchards.
 The fruit orchards and remnants of the Mormon settlement still remain today.

 Capitol Reef not only preserves petroglyphs from the Hopi Tribe, Pueblo of Zuni and Paiute Tribe ancestors, but also preserves dated name carvings from Euro-American pioneers .
 This area is known as the Pioneer Register and is located on the Capitol Gorge Trail.